Site icon Our Breathing Planet

 Lime Butterfly Physical Description

-The stunning Lime Butterfly understandably captures the attention of those who encounter one.
+The stunning Lime Butterfly understandably captures the attention of those people fortunate enough to encounter one.
 But the Arthropod does so due to more than its beauty.
 That’s true given the fact that, in addition to that visual appeal, it’s also a moderately large variety of butterfly.

-It also stands out from its peers in another way.
+It also stands out from its many peers around the world in another way.
 That’s because, unlike most relatives, it displays virtually no easily noticeable degree of the physiological characteristic of sexual dimorphism.
-Distinguishing the genders is thus extremely difficult for most observers.
+Distinguishing the genders is thus extremely difficult for most casual observers.

-A fully mature adult of both genders attains an average wingspan measuring between 3.2 – 3.9 in (8 – 10 cm).
-The sheer size of the wings, though, certainly isn’t the only distinctive feature of the insect.
+A fully mature adult of both genders of this species attains an average wingspan measuring roughly between 3.2 – 3.9 in (8 – 10 cm).
+The size of the wings, though, certainly isn’t the only distinctive feature of the insect.
 Unlike most swallowtails, this one does not display a prominent tail.

-Its wings also manifest an intriguing shape.
+Following its evolutionary path, its wings also manifest an intriguing shape.
 The forewing of both genders has an elongated structure to it.
 The hindwing of the beautiful Lepidoptera additionally possesses a notably rounded shape to it.
-The combination clearly makes for a visually striking package.
+The combination makes for a visually striking package.

-The underside, though, displays a different pattern.
+The underside, though, displays a distinctly different pattern.
 A background of black appears near the tips of the wings only.
-The rest of the underside has a background of white or light yellow.
-Multiple black lines and yellow-orange spots compliment this remarkable coloring.
+The rest of the entire underside has a background of white or light yellow.
+Multiple black lines and yellow-orange spots compliment this remarkable natural coloring.

 Source: https://rb.gy/bp47i Public Domain Image